go-gost/docs/en/docs/tutorials/reverse-proxy.md

 ## HTTP Request Header Settings

-When sniffing HTTP traffic, you can set the HTTP request header information on the target node through the `forwarder.nodes.http` option, including Host header rewriting and custom header information.
+When sniffing HTTP traffic, you can set the HTTP request header information on the target node through the `forwarder.nodes.http` option, including Host header rewriting, custom header information and basic auth.

 ### Rewrite Host Header